Lifespan: Kyōroku 2 (1529) to 3/9 of Tenshō 6 (1578)

 In the third month of 1570, Naomasa and Tadaie surrendered to Oda Nobunaga and received a territory comprised of three districts in Tanba.
 In 1571, Naomasa repelled an invasion by Yamana Suketoyo and, in turn, captured Konosumiyama and Takeda castles from the Yamana in northern Tanba.
 Suketoyo requested support from Nobunaga, leading to an invasion of Tanba by the Oda.
 In the first month of 1573, a rumor circulated that Naomasa would deploy to Kyōto on behalf of Ashikaga Yoshiaki.
 Later that year, Yoshiaki sought help from Naomasa.
 In the seventh month of 1574, Naomasa received a letter from the Takeda criticizing the seizure by Hashiba Hideyoshi of landholdings of the Matsuo Shrine, whereupon Naomasa joined the opposition to Nobunaga.
 During the period from 1573 to 1575, Naomasa provided refuge for his brother-in-law, Konoe Sakihisa, after Sakihisa fled Kyōto.

 In the tenth month of 1575, Oda Nobunaga ordered Akechi Mitsuhide to invade Tanba under the pretext of overthrowing Naomasa.
 At the time, Naomasa was attacking Takeda Castle, defended by Ōtagaki Terunobu who served Kikkawa Motoharu.
 Once Mitsuhide took action against Takeda Castle, Naomasa fled to Kuroi Castle.
-With the benefit of reinforcements from Hatano Hideharu of Yakami Castle, Naomasa prevailed against Mitsuhide in a conflict known as the Battle of Kuroi Castle.
-Therafter, Tanba was subject to continuing attacks by the Oda who had solidified control of the Kinai Region emanating from the capital of Kyōto.
-Naomasa and the Akai clan joined closely with the Hatano to fiercely resist the Oda and succeeded multiple times in their attacks against the Oda army led by Mitsuhide.
+With the benefit of reinforcements from Hatano Hideharu of Yakami Castle, Naomasa prevailed against Mitsuhide in a conflict known as the Siege of Kuroi Castle.
+Therafter, Tanba was subject to continuing attacks by the Oda who had solidified control of the Kinai emanating from the capital of Kyōto.
+Naomasa and the Akai clan joined closely with the Hatano to fiercely resist the Oda and succeeded multiple times in attacks against the Oda army led by Mitsuhide.
 After Naomasa encircled Mitsuhide’s forces in battle, Mitsuhide is said to have believed this was the end.

 However, in the third month of 1578, Naomasa died of illness at age fifty.
 His eldest son, Akai Naoyoshi, was only nine years old at the time, so his uncle, Akai Yukiie, took command.
 Nevertheless, the Akai clan lost its unifying force and collapsed, hastening the subjugation of Tanba by the Oda.